 We handle personal injury cases in Florida including but not limited to car crashes or accidents, motorcycle accidents, boating accidents, trucking accidents, injuries resulting from defective products, slip and fall injuries, injuries resulting in the loss of limbs, traumatic brain injuries, nursing home negligence, and other catastrophic injuries.

-Our objective is to ensure your rights are protected when you are faced with a personal injury situation so you can get any compensation due you.
+The objective of our personal injury lawyer at The Law Office of John Vernon Moore, P.A., is to ensure your rights are protected when you are faced with a personal injury situation so you can get any compensation due you.

 As a guarantee of our confidence in our personal injury legal service, we charge no fees until we win your case.